AJGreaves/familyhub/testing.md

     _The root cause could be due to an older python version that is installed, a network environment restriction or an old pymongo version._

+4. **Go back button js would not work**
+    - On my custom "permission denied" page, the "Go Back" button was designed to return the user to whichever page they were previously on.
+    - I did my best to avoid inline scripts, but all solutions tried did not work.
+    - Fix: Used an line script on the button in html.

 #### Unsolved bugs